pawntheory/dcp_log/README.md

 # `dcp_log` - a logging thing for things

-Logging library.
+To build, just run `make`.
+It should just compile without issue if you have GNU make and GCC set up correctly.
+If not, let me know; I've probably overlooked something.

 Include `dcp_log.h` in whatever file you want to have logging enabled.

-Initalize the logging stream with `BeginLogging()` and call `EndLogging()` when you're done.
+- Each printed line removes any included newlines, carriage returns, and tabs.
+- Each printed line is a maximum of 80 characters.

 The types of logs are currently:
 - `LTYPE_INFO`
 - `LTYPE_WARNING`
 - `LTYPE_ERROR`
 - `LTYPE_FATAL`
-- `LTYPE_USER` - can be changed to another <= 16 character type with `SetUserLogType()`

-`BeginLogging()` takes two arguments, the first is the type of prefix, the possible prefixes are:
+- `LTYPE_USER`†

+> †Uses `SetUserLogType()` to change to a user-defined type (<= 16 characters)

+## `BeginLogging()`

+Begins the logging session, opens a logging stream (`default.log` if the logFilename argument is NULL), and determines the log prefixes.

+The types of log prefixes are currently:
-- `LOGLABELS` - Shows the above labels (without `LTYPE_`) before your log line.
+- LOGLABELS - Shows the label before your log line.
-- `LOGTSTAMP` - Shows a date/time stamp before your log line.
+- LOGTSTAMP - Shows a date/timestamp before your log line.

-These prefixes can be or'd together to include both, to have neither use `LOGNORMAL`.

-The second argument in `BeginLogging()` is the file name for your log file.
-If `NULL` this uses a file named `default.log` in whichever directory you envoke your program.
+## `EndLogging()`

+Self Explanatory.
+Ends the logging session and closes the logging stream.

+## `LogPrint()`

+Prints your log message to both the log stream and stderr.
+Maximum 80 characters (including any prefixes).